 Where do you put your floating water pad in your boat?
 How do you tie it down?
 Do you tie it on the T-Top?
 Your water mat takes up more space than an adult passenger and blocks the walkways or seating of every boat, small or large.
 Maybe you’ve thought, “If I leave a family member at the dock, I can take the water carpet on my boat…”

-With the most popular brands of floating mats reaching up to 18 feet in length, recreational boaters have long struggled to find a way to safely and securely transport their floating mat to and from their favorite boating destination.
+With the most popular brands of the best floating water mats reaching up to 18 feet in length, recreational boaters have long struggled to find a way to safely and securely transport their floating mat to and from their favorite boating destination.
+Until now.